rycolab/intrinsic-probing/README.md

 # Intrinsic Probing through Dimension Selection

-This is the repository for "Intrinsic Probing through Dimension Selection".
+This is the repository for the EMNLP 2020 paper "Intrinsic Probing through Dimension Selection".

 ## Setup